Homepage > Blank IRS 1042-S Template

 When is the 1042-S form due?

-What information is included on the 1042-S form?
+What types of income are reported on the 1042-S form?

 Common mistakes